 If you do not find a guarantor, you can explore the no deposit home loan choices where you do not have to deposit what you have saved yourself.

 Lenders Mortgage Insurance (LMI) is applied to a high-risk home loan with an LVR greater than or equal to 80%.
 The LMI premium paid allows the mortgage insurer to charge the lender risk-free even if you defaulted on your mortgage.

 However, if you are a low doc loan borrower who lacks essential documents to prove income and earnings, the lender takes a greater risk and the LMI required, in this case, is at least 60% of the property value.

 Is my LVR considered “high-risk”?

-Australian lenders consider any loan with an LVR of over 80% high risk.
-LMI is required for minimising the loan-related risk so that the lender can approve the loan without the risk of losing money.
+As mentioned above, Australian lenders consider any loan with an LVR of over 80% high risk.
+An LMI is required for minimizing the loan-related risk so that the lender can approve the loan without the risk of losing money.